 To extend beyond the qualitative observation of monomeric assembly events we determined the kinetic rate constants of each event.
-We used HMM to extract initial and final oligomeric state, their dwell times and transition densities as we have shown in the past30,33,34 (Fig. 2C and Supplementary Fig. 23).
-Each cluster of unique transitions contained up to ~15,000 transitions (see Fig. 2C and Methods), which allowed us to extract the rates for each specific transition from the distribution of dwell times.
-This is shown for transitions from dimer to tetramer (Fig. 2C orange and Fig. 2D top) and monomer to dimer (Fig. 2C purple and Fig. 2D, bottom, see Supplementary Fig. 24-27 and Supplementary Table 8-11 for all transitions).
+We used HMM to extract initial and final oligomeric state, their dwell times and transition densities as we have shown in the past30,33,34 (Fig. 2c and Supplementary Fig. 24).
+Each cluster of unique transitions contained up to ~15,000 transitions (see Fig. 2c and Methods), which allowed us to extract the rates for each specific transition from the distribution of dwell times.
+This is shown for transitions from dimer to tetramer (Fig. 2c orange and Fig. 2d top) and monomer to dimer (Fig. 2c purple and Fig. 2d, bottom, see Supplementary Fig. 25-28 and Supplementary Table 8-11 for all transitions).
 For the dissociation processes, the unimolecular rate constant is directly extracted by the dwell time distribution.
 For the association processes, the corresponding biomolecular rate constant can be calculated by dividing by the solution concentration of the added species (see Methods).
-To estimate the solution concentration of each oligomeric species in these experimental conditions we fitted the histogram of all recorded assembly transitions with 5 Gaussian distributions (see Methods and Supplementary Fig. 17D, 19C, 20C, 21C, 31C). Τhe association and dissociation rate constants and density for each unique transition from one state (x-axis) to another (y-axis) are summarized in the CHESS (Complete HEatmap of State transitionS) (Fig. 2E, see Methods for a detailed description).
+To estimate the solution concentration of each oligomeric species in these experimental conditions we fitted the histogram of all recorded assembly transitions with 5 Gaussian distributions (see Methods and Supplementary Fig. 17d, 18c, 19c, 20c, 21c). Τhe association and dissociation rate constants and density for each unique transition from one state (x-axis) to another (y-axis) are summarized in the CHESS (Complete HEatmap of State transitionS) (Fig. 2e, see Methods for a detailed description).
 To the best of our knowledge this is the first direct and detailed extraction of rates constants for all intermediates of insulin hexamerization.